Medical Anatomy and Physiology, Post-Baccalaureate Certificate

 Offered through the School of Medicine’s Center for Anatomical Science and Education (CASE), the certificate program also offers its students the opportunity to apply for the CASE master's degree graduate programs.
 Core courses successfully completed in the medical anatomy and physiology certificate program apply toward the completion of SLU's M.S. in anatomy.

-The program gives students the opportunity explore career interests in the biomedical sciences while also giving students a head start in pursuing an advanced degree.
-Many students go on to medical school are qualified to be tutors and teaching assistants in advanced anatomical science courses.
+The program allows students to explore career interests in the biomedical sciences while also getting a head start in pursuing an advanced degree.
+Many students who go on to medical school are qualified to be tutors and teaching assistants in advanced anatomical science courses.

-Applicants are admitted on a competitive basis and must have a bachelor degree from an accredited college or university in the United States with a minimum overall GPA of 3.0 or science GPA of 2.8.
+Applicants are admitted on a competitive basis and must have a bachelor's degree from an accredited college or university in the United States with a minimum overall GPA of 3.0 or a science GPA of 2.8.

-Applicants must also have either a minimum combined MCAT score of 495 or a GRE general test score at the 40th percentile.
+Applicants must also have a minimum combined MCAT score of 495 or a GRE general test score at the 40th percentile.